-You can convert PDFs to PNGs and use them within Canva completely with the free version.
-There’s no reason to upgrade to Canva Pro.
+You can upload PDFs with the free version of Canva.
+There’s no reason to upgrade to Canva Pro for that feature.

 That said, I’m a HUGE fan of Canva Pro and wouldn’t use Canva without it.
 Canva Pro has a lot of amazing capabilities including:

 - Removing the backgrounds of images + other great effects

 - 60,000+ free templates to use for your designs

 - 60+ million stock images, graphics, and videos

 Canva Pro is a huge step up from the free version.
 If you want to learn more, check out my reasons for why Canva Pro is worth the money.
 Or, click HERE or the banner to get a free trial of Canva Pro and check it out for yourself, risk free.

 Canva is a great design software, that can now work with PDFs!
 Simply drag and drop them into your homepage and start designing.
 If you need your PDFs to be added to an existing design, with a simple conversion, we can turn PDFs into images that work seamlessly with Canva.
 Simple as that.
 Happy designing!